About CVUU: FAQ

 - Are you skilled with numbers?
 The Treasurer could use your help.

 - Are you a fan of gardening?
-The grounds committee could use your interest and help in maintaining a groomed landscape.
+The grounds team could use your interest and help in maintaining a groomed landscape.

 - Could you be at Cache Valley Unitarian-Universalists early to start the coffee pot and set out plates and coffee cups?